TiffanyDonner/paw-perfect-planner/README.md

 - Busy, so keeping all their pet information in one place and easy to access is important.

 #### Stradegy
-The stradegy of the design was to give the user a clean and easy way to access their pets information all from one user profile.
+The stradegy of the design was to give the user a clean and easy way to access all their pets information all from one user profile.

 #### Scope
 The vistors of this site will get quick acces to an overview of there pets important information.
 They will be able to schedule important upcoming appointments.
 Also giving them a view into their pets history.